Sponsored content

 4. Galway, County Galway

 Galway is a bustling Irish city on the edge of the Atlantic that’s rich in history, welcoming in character, and vibrant in atmosphere.
-Not to mention, it’s also extremely beautiful – with medieval buildings, characterful cobblestone streets, and a gushing river running through it that spills into the Irish Sea.
+Not to mention, it’s also particularly beautiful – with medieval buildings, characterful cobblestone streets, and a gushing river running through it that spills into the Irish Sea.
 On any trip to the Emerald Isle, Galway isn’t one to miss.

 Discover the city’s thriving traditional music scene, sample the famous pub culture, enjoy a spot of people-watching in Eyre Square, or indulge in some delicious food and drink in one of the various cosy pubs, cafes, or bistros.
-If you love exploring museums and churches, you’ll find plenty of these in Galway too – including a magnificent cathedral fitted with stunning mosaics.
+If you love exploring museums and churches, you’ll find plenty of these in Galway, too – including a magnificent cathedral fitted with stunning mosaics.

 5. Giant’s Causeway, County Antrim